ServerlessLLM/ServerlessLLM/docs/stable/getting_started/quickstart.md

 Now, let’s start ServerlessLLM.

-First, start ServerlessLLM Serve (i.e., `sllm-serve`)
+First, in another new terminal, start ServerlessLLM Serve (i.e., `sllm-serve`)

 ```bash
 conda activate sllm
 sllm-serve start
 ```

-Next start ServerlessLLM Store server.
+Next, in another new terminal, start ServerlessLLM Store server.
 This server will use `./models` as the storage path by default.

 ```bash
 conda activate sllm